 The impact analysis analyzed noise metrics consistent with both FAA and NPS noise guidance.
-The FAA's primary noise metric established in FAA Order 1050.1F is the yearly day-night average sound level (DNL, denoted by the symbol L{dn}) metric; the cumulative noise energy exposure from aircraft over 24 hours.
+The FAA's primary noise metric established in FAA Order 1050.1F is the yearly day-night average sound level (DNL, denoted by the symbol Ldn) metric; the cumulative noise energy exposure from aircraft over 24 hours.
 The FAA impact analysis also considered NPS metrics.
-The NPS considers various metrics to analyze impacts to Park resources and values from noise, including equivalent continuous sound level (LA{eq}), time audible (the amount of time you can hear air tour aircraft noise), the amount of time that the noise from a commercial air tour operation would be above specific sound levels that relate to different Park management objectives (e.g., 35 and 52 dBA), and maximum sound level (L{max}).
+The NPS considers various metrics to analyze impacts to Park resources and values from noise, including equivalent continuous sound level (LAeq), time audible (the amount of time you can hear air tour aircraft noise), the amount of time that the noise from a commercial air tour operation would be above specific sound levels that relate to different Park management objectives (e.g., 35 and 52 dBA), and maximum sound level (Lmax).

-Under the No Action Alternative, the acoustic conditions described in the affected environment would be expected to continue (see Section 3.1.1 of the EA).
+Under the No Action Alternative, the acoustic conditions described in the affected environment would be expected to continue (see Sec.
+3.1.1 of the EA).
 For purposes of assessing noise impacts from commercial air tours on the acoustic environment under FAA Order 1050.1F, the analysis indicates that the resultant DNL is expected to be below 50 dB.
-The 12-hour equivalent sound level is expected to be below 50 dBA and affected portions of the ATMP planning area would continue to be 35 to <50 dBA, representing 13% of the total area.
-The maximum time that air tours would be audible would be between 360 and 480 minutes a day, representing less than 1% of the ATMP planning area, while 82% of the ATMP planning area would experience audible air tour noise.
-Twenty-seven percent of the ATMP planning area would continue to experience over 120 minutes of audible air tour noise (noncontinuous) a day.
-The time that noise from air tours would be above 35 dBA would be 120 minutes per day or greater, representing less than 1% of the ATMP planning area, while 15% of the ATMP planning area would continue to experience noise above 35 dBA for more than 30 minutes per day.
-Across the entire ATMP planning area, noise above 52 dBA would occur for a maximum of 18.9 minutes a day at the points modeled, and the maximum sound level would be 72.0 dBA at the points modeled under the No Action Alternative.
+The maximum 12-hour equivalent sound level would be below 50 dBA and affected portions of the ATMP planning area would continue to be 35 to <40 dBA, representing 24% of the total area.
+The maximum time that air tours would be audible would exceed 225 minutes a day, representing less than 1% of the ATMP planning area.
+Half of the ATMP planning area would experience non-continuous audible air tour noise for more than 120 minutes a day, and the entire ATMP planning area would continue to experience audible air tour noise.
+The maximum time that noise from air tours would be above 35 dBA is between 75 and 90 minutes a day, representing 3% of the ATMP planning area, while 49% of the ATMP planning area would continue to experience noise above 35 dBA for more than 30 minutes a day.
+Across the entire ATMP planning area, noise above 52 dBA would occur for a maximum of 23.6 minutes a day at the points modeled, and the maximum sound level at the points modeled would be 68.7 dBA under the No Action Alternative.
 This alternative would not be expected to result in indirect impacts, although it would result in the greatest level of cumulative noise impacts across the three alternatives evaluated in the final EA.

-Under Alternative 2, there would be 365 days per year without air tours within the ATMP planning area and a reduction in noise in the most noise-sensitive regions of the Park.
+Under Alternative 2, there would be 365 days per year without air tours within the ATMP planning area.
+There would be a reduction in noise in the most noise sensitive regions of the Park.
 While Alternative 2 would result in indirect impacts from air tours displaced outside the ATMP planning area, the agencies' conservative, screening-level noise analysis indicates that it would be highly unlikely that air tours that are displaced outside the ATMP planning area under these alternatives would generate noise at or above DNL 65 dB.